 All shareholders are cordially invited to attend the meeting and vote in person.
-However, to ensure your representation at the meeting, you are urged to vote as promptly as possible, whether via the Internet, by telephone, or, if you received a paper copy of the proxy card, by marking, signing, dating, and returning the enclosed proxy in the postage-prepaid envelope enclosed for that purpose.
+However, to ensure your representation at the meeting, you are urged to vote as promptly as possible, whether via the Internet, by telephone, or, by marking, signing, dating, and returning the enclosed proxy in the postage-prepaid envelope enclosed for that purpose.
 Any shareholder attending the meeting may vote in person even if such shareholder has previously submitted a proxy.